ed6767/scratchnetwork/README.md

 # scratchnetwork
 The entire of ScratchNetwork

 Discontinued.
-If you want to work on this, go ahead.
-Also you need PHP 7.0 NO HIGHER OR LOWER
+Feel free to work on this and deploy your own versions using PHP 7.0+,however I will provide no support.